mihaprajs/famnit24-tfzb/README.md

 ## Intro

-The repository serves as a personal archive of all code written during the course of Basics Of Physics With Biophysics at UP FAMNIT.
+The repository serves as a personal archive of all code written during the course of TOFZB at UP FAMNIT.
 The code is written MatLab.

 **!!!
 Code in this repository is a wild mix of genius and "oopsie doopsies" - it’s shared !!! after !!! submitting my assignments, so expect adventures (and bugs).
 Use or copy at your risk !!!**